8 Reasons to Visit Tokyo | Matthew & Michael | LGBTQ Backpacking

 Where do we even begin?

 There are plenty more than 8 reasons to visit this incredible city.
-It is, at it's heart, where the most advanced and high-tech metropolis in the world meets ancient history.
-Futuristic high-rises tower next to quaint yet powerful shinto shrines.
-Millions of people file through Shinjuku's Central Station, making it the busiest train station on earth - and yet one can find peace and quiet in neighboring Yoyogi Park.
+It is, at its heart, where the most advanced and high-tech metropolis in the world meets ancient history.
+Futuristic high-rises tower next to quaint yet powerful Shinto shrines.
+Millions of people file through Shinjuku's Central Station, making it the busiest train station on earth - and yet one can find peace in neighbouring Yoyogi Park.
 Tokyo is a city for all of the senses.
-It's overwhelming, brilliantly invigorating, and there's nothing better for a novice traveler than a plunge into the city.
+It's overwhelming, brilliantly invigorating, and there's nothing better for a novice traveller than a plunge into the city.
+For newcomers, the reasons to visit Tokyo are truly endless.

-Japan is one of the easiest countries to travel in due to it's extensive and nearly perfectly organized rail system.
-Upon flying into either of Tokyo's international airports, Nartita (NRT) & Haneda (HND), you are greeted by an abundance of English signage directing the masses of tourists towards the trains.
-Once your pass is purchased and registered, you hop on the rail and like magic within an hour you're directly in the center of Tokyo!
-Many hotels throughout Tokyo provide transfer to and from the accommodation, so make sure to check with yours prior to departing.
+Japan is one of the easiest countries to travel in due to its extensive and nearly perfectly organized rail system.
+Upon flying into either of Tokyo's international airports, Narita (NRT) & Haneda (HND), you are greeted by an abundance of English signage directing the masses of tourists towards the trains.
+Once your pass is purchased and registered, you hop on the rail, and like magic, within an hour, you're directly in the center of Tokyo!
+Many hotels throughout Tokyo provide transfers to and from the accommodation, so make sure to check with yours before departing.
+The ease of commuting in Tokyo is one of the biggest reasons why visiting Tokyo, Japan, makes so much sense for first-time international travelers!

-Not to mention, traveling around Tokyo isn't just pretty, it's freaking gorgeous.
+Not to mention, travelling around Tokyo isn't just pretty, it's freaking gorgeous.
 The city greets you with a surprising punch, and then you want the city to keep on punching.
+Another practical reason to visit Tokyo is that every commute feels photogenic.

 Tokyo metro train Shinjuku subway station Japan